-Country/Region Current Authorised Indication Date of Authorisation/ Launch Date European Union European Union BLINCYTO is indicated as monotherapy for the treatment of adults with Philadelphia chromosome negative CD19 positive relapsed or refractory B-precursor acute lymphoblastic leukaemia (ALL).
+Country/Region Current Authorised Indication Date of Authorisation/ Launch Date European Union BLINCYTO is indicated as monotherapy for the treatment of adults with Philadelphia chromosome negative CD19 positive relapsed or refractory B-precursor acute lymphoblastic leukaemia (ALL).
+23 November 2015 Launch Date: 07 December 2015 BLINCYTO is indicated as monotherapy for the treatment of paediatric patients aged 1 year or older with Philadelphia chromosome negative CD19 positive B-precursor ALL which is refractory or in relapse after receiving at least two prior therapies or in relapse after receiving prior allogeneic hematopoietic stem cell transplantation.
 23 August 2018 BLINCYTO is indicated as monotherapy for the treatment of adults with Philadelphia chromosome negative CD19 positive B-precursor ALL in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%.
 18 January 2019

 Table 1.
-Authorised Blincyto Indications in the EU, US and Canada
+Authorised Blinc vto Indications in tl he EU, US and Canada Authoniscu Dinic yto maloations in ti

-Country/Region Current Authorised Indication Date of Authorisation/ Launch Date United States BLINCYTO is a bispecific CD19-directed CD3 T-cell engager indicated for the treatment of adults and children with: • B-cell precursor acute lymphoblastic leukemia (ALL) in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%. • Relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
-O3 December 2014 Authorisation for the treatment of Philadelphia chromosome-negative relapsed or refractory B cell precursor ALL.
-Launch Date: 03 December 2014 30 August 2016 Inclusion of dosing information for pediatric patients while the indication wording remained unchanged 11 July 2017 Inclusion of Philadelphia-chromosome positive relapsed or refractory ALL (ie, removal of the Philadelphia chromosome status from the indication) 29 March 2018 Authorisation for the treatment of adults and children with MRD positive ALL Canada BLINCYTO (blinatumomab) is indicated for the treatment of: • Adult patients with relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL). • Pediatric patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL.
+Country/Region Current Authorised Indication Date of Authorisation/ Launch Date United States BLINCYTO is a bispecific CD19-directed CD3 T-cell engager indicated for the treatment of adults and children with: B-cell precursor acute lymphoblastic leukemia (ALL) in first or second complete remission with minimal residual disease (MRD) greater than or equal to 0.1%.
+Relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
+03 December 2014 Authorisation for the treatment of Philadelphia chromosome-negative relapsed or refractory B cell precursor ALL.
+Launch Date: 03 December 2014 30 August 2016 Inclusion of dosing information for pediatric patients while the indication wording remained unchanged 11 July 2017 Inclusion of Philadelphia-chromosome positive relapsed or refractory ALL (ie, removal of the Philadelphia chromosome status from the indication) 29 March 2018 Authorisation for the treatment of adults and children with MRD positive ALL Canada BLINCYTO (blinatumomab) is indicated for the treatment of: Adult patients with relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL).
+Pediatric patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL.
 22 December 2015 Authorisation for the treatment of adults with Philadelphia chromosome-negative relapsed or refractory B cell precursor ALL.
 Launch Date: 03 October 2016 28 April 2017 Authorisation for the treatment of pediatrics with Philadelphia chromosome-negative relapsed or refractory B cell precursor ALL.
 05 March 2018 Authorisation for the treatment of adults Philadelphia-chromosome positive ALL